vijaybioinfo/CD8_Asthma_2025/README.md

 ### Spatial Transcriptomics
 • To generate the clustering of Spatial Transcriptomics data just pull [our in-house pipeline](https://github.com/vijaybioinfo/Xenium-clustering/) using Seurat.

 ## Figures
 > Relevant scripts are located in: ./figures

-## Downstream Analysis
 DGEA - You can follow [our in-house pipeline](https://github.com/vijaybioinfo/dgea)
-CellChat - You can follow our in-house pipeline.
+CellChat - You can use our in-house cellchat implementation.
->Relevant scripts all located in: ./downstream_analysis

 ## Usage & Citation
 If you want to clone this repository run: